BioinformaticsToolsmith/Identity/README.md

 	-t: Required.
 Identity score threshold (between 0 & 0.99), below which pairs are not reported.

+	-a: Optional.
+Report identity scores for all pairs including those below the threshold -- y (yes) or n (no).
+If yes, it may take long time on large datasets due to writing to a file.
+	    This option should be used if you desire constructing a phylogenetic tree.
+You may use the accompanying Python program to covert Identity's output to a Phylip distance matrix.

 	-q: Optional.
 Query file in FASTA format.
 If no query(s) is provided, all versus all is performed on the database file.